RastreatorTeam/rastreator/README.md

 usage: rastreator.py [-h] {check,command,execute,interactive} ...

 Rastreator
- > Tool and collection of query files to explore Microsoft Active Directory
+ > Tool with a collection of query files to explore Microsoft Active Directory
  > Developed by @interh4ck and @t0-n1

 positional arguments: